If you plan to travel from Chiang Mai to Laos then you will have an interesting (and perhaps difficult) choice to make.

 Most bloggers have only done either the slow boat or the bus.
-But I have now experienced both, so I can easily compare the two and perhaps help you decide which is best for your route through Laos.
+I have now experienced both on two different journeys through Laos, so I can compare the two and maybe help you decide which is best for your route through Laos.

 Taking the slow boat